-Is a Spouse Entitled to Spousal Support in Maryland?
+In Maryland, Is a Spouse Entitled to Spousal Support?

 There is a short and long answer to this question, as with any other part of the divorce process.
 Unfortunately, the short answer to the question above is not necessary.
 In Maryland, spousal support will depend on several factors, as in most states.

 To answer this question fully, we must dig deeper into the purpose of alimony, its different types, and the court’s decision process.
 If you are happy with the short answer, you can stop here.
 If you are curious about what factors are considered when determining whether or not alimony may be awarded, read on.

 In short, the purpose of alimony or spousal support is to help the recipient spouse to become self-supporting.
 In a marriage, one independent spouse and one dependent spouse.
 It may be difficult for the dependent spouse to sustain themselves and any children they may need to look after if a marriage like this gets divorced.